MaterializeInc/materialize/doc/developer/testdrive.md

 ## Other options

-#### `--validate-data-dir /path/to/mzdata`
+#### `--validate-postgres-stash=postgres://root@materialized:26257?options=--search_path=adapter`

-After executing a DDL statement, validate that the on-disk representation of the catalog is identical to the in-memory one.
+After executing a DDL statement, validate that representation of the catalog in the stash is identical to the in-memory one.

 # Executing statements